carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 ## Configuration profiles

-One of the most powerful features of the configuration file is to define multiple different configuration or `profiles` , for different computational environments e.g. local computer vs. HPC.
+One of the most powerful features of Nextflow configuration is to define multiple configurations or `profiles` for different execution platforms.
+This allows a group of predefined settings to be called with a short invocation, `-profile <profile name>`.

-A profile is a set of configuration attributes that can be activated/chosen when launching a pipeline execution by using the `-profile` command line option.

-Configuration profiles are defined by using the special scope `profiles` which group the attributes that belong to the same profile using a common prefix.
+Configuration profiles are defined using the `profiles` scope which group the attributes that belong to the same profile using a common prefix.

-For example:

 ~~~
 //configuration_profiles.config
 profiles {

-    local {
+    standard {
         params.genome = '/local/path/ref.fasta'
         process.executor = 'local'
     }